 In cases where a Home Report is not required it may be advisable to get a Pre-sale Valuation.
 We will be happy to discuss the valuation received and the level of offers you are looking for, but we cannot provide an actual valuation.

-Please call Ashlea Tulloch or Angela Thomson to discuss what may be required if you intend to sell your house.
+Please call Angela Thomson or Ashlea Tulloch to discuss what may be required if you intend to sell your house.

 There are 3 local firms of surveyors who can carry out the Single Survey and provide an Energy Report for you.
 They would also be able to provide a Pre-sale Valuation.
 Their details are as follows: